 This policy is binding on those to whom it applies or relates.
 Implementation at a local level may be subject to audit/assessment.
-The Domain Custodian must work towards the establishment of systems which demonstrate compliance with this policy, in accordance with the requirements of the System-wide Integrated Compliance Policy.
+The Domain Custodian must work towards the establishment of systems which demonstrate compliance with this policy, in accordance with the requirements of the Risk Management, Integrated Compliance and Internal Audit Policy

-Any instance of non-compliance with this policy should be reported to the Domain Custodian for the Clinical Governance Safety & Quality Policy Domain and the Domain Custodian for the Risk, Compliance and Audit Policy Domain.
+Any instance of non-compliance with this policy must be reported to the Domain Custodian for the Clinical Governance Safety & Quality Policy Domain and the Domain Custodian for the Risk, Compliance and Audit Policy Domain.